 Policy Title: Staff & Volunteer Technology Acceptable Use and Social Networking Policy Code No. 401.13

-Computers are a powerful and valuable education and research tool and, as such, are an important part of the instructional program.
-In addition, the School District depends upon computers as an integral part of administering and managing the Schools' resources, including the compilation of data and recordkeeping for personnel, students, finances, supplies, and materials.
-This policy outlines the Board's expectations in regard to these different aspects of the School District's computer resources.
-Employees must conduct themselves in a manner that does not disrupt the educational process and failure to do so will result in discipline, up to and including, discharge.
+Electronic devices are a powerful and valuable education and research tool and, as such, are an important part of the instructional program.
+In addition, the School District depends upon technology as an integral part of administering and managing the Schools' resources, including the compilation of data and recordkeeping for personnel, students, finances, supplies, and materials.
+This policy outlines the Board's expectations in regard to these different aspects of the School District's technology resources.
+Employees must abide by this policy and conduct themselves in a manner that does not disrupt the educational process and failure to do so will result in discipline, up to and including, discharge.

-The Superintendent is responsible for designating a Technology Director who will oversee the use of school district computer resources.
-The School District will provide in-service programs for the training and development of school district staff in computer skills, appropriate use of computers and for the incorporation of computer use in subject areas.
+The Superintendent is responsible for designating a Technology Director who will oversee the use of school district technology resources.
+The School District will provide in-service programs for the training and development of school district staff in technology skills, appropriate use of technology, and for the incorporation of technology use in subject areas.

-Usage of the School District's computer resources is a privilege, not a right, and that use entails responsibility.
+Usage of the School District's technology resources is a privilege that entails responsibility.
 All information on the School District's computer system is considered a public record.
 Whether there is an exception to keep some narrow, specific content within the information confidential is determined on a case by case basis.
-Therefore, users of the School District's computer network must not expect, nor does the School District guarantee, privacy for e-mail or use of the School District's computer network including websites visited.
-The School District reserves the right to access and view any material stored on school district equipment or any material used in conjunction with the School District's computer network.
+Therefore, users of the School District's network must not expect, nor does the School District guarantee, privacy for e-mail or use of the School District's network including websites visited.
+The School District reserves the right to access and view any material stored on school district sites or any material used in conjunction with the School District's computer network.

-The Superintendent, working with the appropriate staff, shall establish procedures governing management of computer records in order to exercise appropriate control over computer records, including financial, personnel, and student information.
+The Superintendent, working with the appropriate staff, shall establish procedures governing management of electronic records in order to exercise appropriate control over electronic records, including financial, personnel, and student information.
 The procedures will address:

 - system administration